What Will Cloud Computing Offer In 2025 To 2040

 2. Quantum Computing in the Cloud

-However, quantum computing requires immense processing power, making the cloud an ideal platform for its deployment.
+Quantum computing requires immense processing power, making the cloud an ideal platform for its deployment.

 As quantum technology matures, we can expect to see cloud providers offering quantum computing services, allowing businesses to leverage this powerful technology without needing to invest in specialized hardware.